se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 <br>

 6. **Watched properties**<br>
-    Watched properties are used to call other functions when a particular data has been updated, such as post-processing of data or <tooltip content="independent operations">asynchronous operations</tooltip>.
+    Watched properties are used to call other functions when a particular data has been updated, such as <tooltip content="independent operations">asynchronous operations</tooltip>.

     For example, a new `item` is added and we want to send a notification to our friend to inform that a new `item` is added.
     A watched property on `items` can be added so that a notification can be sent whenever `items` has changed.